ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 reusability and unlinkability when using Zero-Knowledge Proofs (ZKPs).

 A CBOR-based representation of JPTs is also defined, called a CBOR Proof Token (CPT).
-It has the same properties of JPTs, but uses the JSON Web Proof (JWP) CBOR Serialization, rather than the JSON-based JWP Compact Serialization.
+It has the same properties as JPTs, but uses the JSON Web Proof (JWP) CBOR Serialization, rather than the JSON-based JWP Compact Serialization.